Philipbear/msbuddy/README.md

 ## Contact
 To contribute to `msbuddy`, please feel free to [file an issue](https://github.com/Philipbear/msbuddy/issues), or submit a pull request with improvements.

-You are also welcome to directly contact the maintainer Shipei Xing (philipxsp@hotmail.com).
+You are also welcome to directly contact the developer & maintainer Shipei Xing (philipxsp@hotmail.com).